 What to do if you are struggling to pay bills or have missed a payment

 If you've lost your job, or your income has dropped, for example due to ill-health or changes to your benefits, you may be worried about money.

 A good place to start to get guidance about your situation is to create your own budget.
 This will help you figure out your long-term goals and start to work towards them:

 Citizen Advice help with your bills

 Citizens Advice gives advice about getting help with bills:

 You can also make an appointment to see an advisor at:

 Household Support Fund

-West Sussex County Council (WSCC) gives small grants to help vulnerable households meet essential costs, including paying energy bills.
+West Sussex County Council (WSCC) provides support to help vulnerable households meet essential costs, including paying energy bills.
 Contact them to check if you are eligible for support:

 Need a helping hand to manage and improve your financial health?

 The OneStop Money Support service can offer a benefits check to see if you are entitled to any more support and to help you make a budget - the first step toward getting your situation back on track: